 Conclusions

-Decontamination factors for U, Mo, Ru, Ce, Sm, Sr, Pm, Eu, Nd, Pd, Cd and Sn for a two-step PUREX cycle using 30 vol.% tri-n-butyl phosphate in a kerosene diluent with low uranium concentrations in 4 M nitric acid were determined.
-Trends among the different groups in the periodic table give indication that higher charge densities are more extractable in TBP.
-Overall gamma decontamination factors for a single contact procedure were determined to be ~20 and 5 for a four contact procedure, indicating that multiple contacts increases plutonium recovery, but decreases decontamination factors.
-Plutonium extraction was 93% and 90% for the first two cycles and neglible for the third cycle due to Fe(II) oxidation.
+Decontamination factors for U, Mo, Ru, Ce, Sm, Sr, Pm, Eu, Nd, Pd, Cd and Sn for a two-step PUREX cycle using 30 vol.% TBP in a kerosene diluent with low U concentrations in 4 M HNO3 were determined.
+Trends among the different groups in the periodic table give indication that the higher charge densities of the heavier lanthanides are more extractable in TBP.
+Overall gamma decontamination factors for a single contact procedure were determined to be ~20 and 5 for a four-contact procedure, indicating that multiple contacts increases plutonium recovery, but decreases decontamination factors.
+Plutonium extraction was 93% and 90% for the first two cycles and negligible for the third cycle due to Fe(II) oxidation.

 Do I include trends for Cs and Rb (and Sr and Ba) – if what I said above is correct